jsinger67/parol/book/src/SemanticActions.md

 }
 ```

-But what is the advantage of implementing only the start symbols's semantic action?
-Well, since the
+But what is the advantage of implementing only the start symbol's semantic action?
+Since the
 start symbol is the root node of each and every concrete parse tree, we know that the generated type
 for it should comprise the complete input as the result of the parsing.